Articles

 From the settlement proceeds there will typically be a deduction for attorney’s fees and the costs of litigation or case preparation.

 I have a detailed process to move that level of understanding from the general to the specific.
-In my practice, every client has an opportunity to review and sign a written retainer agreement that sets forth these items in great detail.
+In my practice, every client has an opportunity to review and sign a written settlement agreement that sets forth these items in great detail.

 Of course, I am Attorney Eric T. Kirk always happy to answer any questions about these documents as well.
 In addition to the agreed upon costs of legal representation, there may be other deductions as well.
 These are not shocking, or unexpected concepts.
 Nevertheless, I’m always surprised by the number of injured people that, in turn, say they are surprised to learn that they have to account for and reimburse amounts paid by a workers compensation insurance carrier, a health insurance carrier, or the government for their medical care.